EU considering major Tunisia aid package as migration surges | Law-Order

 EU considering major Tunisia aid package as migration surges

-The European Union said on Sunday it may loan Tunisia over 1 billion euros ($1.07 billion) to help develop its battered economy, rescue state finances and deal with a migration crisis, with most of the funds contingent on it agreeing painful economic reforms.
+The European Union said on Sunday it may loan Tunisia over 1 billion euros ($1.07 billion) to help develop its battered economy, rescue state finances and deal with a migration crisis, with most funds contingent on it agreeing economic reforms.

 A factsheet released by the EU said the body would lend Tunisia up to 900 million euros to help its macro-finances once it finalised the IMF programme, for which a preliminary agreement was reached in October.
 The EU could also provide 150 million euros in budget support this year "in the context of a reform agenda", the factsheet said.

 Von der Leyen added that the EU would also this year provide Tunisia with 100 million euros for border management, search and rescue, anti-smuggling operations and returns "rooted in respect for human rights".
-Meloni, who also visited Tunisia last week, has pressed for the IMF to relax conditions for its loan programme.
+Tunisia's presidency said in a statement that it was creating a partnership with the EU to combat illegal migration.
+But Saied also said: "The solution that some secretly call for is to settle migrants in exchange for money, a solution that is neither humane nor acceptable".

-She said on Sunday there was "an important window of opportunity" to finalise the aid agreement before the European Council at the end of June.
-Von der Leyen also laid out a series of longer-term European efforts to help Tunisia's economy including ongoing projects for a 150 million-euro digital cable link to Europe and a 300 million-euro renewable energy power export project.
+Meloni, who has pressed for the IMF to relax conditions for its loan programme, said there was "an important window of opportunity" to finalise the aid agreement before the European Council at the end of June.
+Von der Leyen said Europe was helping Tunisia's economy in other ways, including a 150 million-euro digital cable link to Europe and a 300 million-euro renewable energy power export project.

 She said the EU would also expand opportunities for young Tunisians to study, work and train in the EU to help them develop skills that could be used to boost the Tunisian economy. ($1 = 0.9305 euros)